thomasyang44/sko-tech-academy/docs/deploy/overview.md

 4. Create the CP4BA instance using the Daffy service command
 5. Monitor the status of the installation and display URL's and credentials

 These steps will be described in detail in the coming sections.
+Please proceed to [Daffy Environment](daffy-cp4ba.md)